alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 - The actions to be taken in response to budget exhaustion
 - A clear escalation path to follow if there is disagreement on the calculation or whether the agreed-upon actions are appropriate in the circumstances

-Depending upon the audience’s level of error budget experience and expertise, it may be beneficial to include an overview of error budgets.
+Depending upon the audience's level of error budget experience and expertise, it may be beneficial to include an overview of error budgets.

 ## Dashboards and Reports

-Error budgets can be useful for quantifying these events—for example, “this outage consumed 30% of my quarterly error budget,” or “these are the top three incidents this quarter, ordered by how much error budget they consumed.”
+Error budgets can be useful for quantifying these events—for example, "this outage consumed 30% of my quarterly error budget," or "these are the top three incidents this quarter, ordered by how much error budget they consumed."

 ## Improving the Quality of Your SLO